ibm-cloud-docs/watson-assistant/deploy-microsoft-teams.md

 1. On the **App registrations** page, click **New registration**.

-1. On the **Register an application** page, enter a name, select the multi-tenant option that applies to you app, and then click **Register**.
+1. On the **Register an application** page, enter a name, select the multi-tenant option that applies to your app, and then click **Register**.

-1. Copy the application ID from your Overview page of your app, and paste it into the **App registration** field of your {site.data.keyword.conversationshort} Microsoft Teams integration.
+1. Copy the application ID from the **Overview** page of your app, and paste it into the **App registration** field of your {site.data.keyword.conversationshort} Microsoft Teams integration.

 1. On the same Microsoft Azure **Overview** page, click the hyperlink **Add a certificate or secret** next to Client Credentials.